Severe Weather & Your Community

 What classifies as a tornado warning?

 This is issued when a tornado is indicated by the WSR-88D radar or sighted by spotters; therefore, people in the affected areas should seek safe shelter immediately.
 They can be issued without an active tornado watch in effect and usually last for 30 minutes.

 NEED TO KNOW

 In 2019, Texas led the country in the number of tornado touchdowns.
 On average, Texas records between 140-150 tornadoes each year.
 However, according to local NWS offices, this year’s outbreak on March 21, 2022, already produced at least 31 tornadoes in Texas.
 The day ranks fourth for most tornadoes reported in a single calendar day.

 According to the American Meteorology Society (AMS), flash flooding is a “flood that rises and falls quite rapidly with little or no advance warning, usually as the result of intense rainfall over a relatively small area.”
 A flash flood occurs within 6 hours, and usually within 3 hours, of heavy rainfall and thunderstorms or infrastructure devastation, including levee breaks or mudslides.

 All Texans receive free Wireless Emergency Alerts (WEA) alerts to their phones?
 No download is necessary, and each alert gives off a distinct warning sound when dangerous weather is in the area.

 What can I do to protect myself from severe weather?

 Review exactly what your "acts of nature" insurance covers and pay special attention to anything your policy excludes.
-In areas considered high-risk for severe weather activity, some obvious coverages could be excluded.
+Some obvious coverages could be excluded in high-risk areas for severe weather activity.
 In that case, update your policy to ensure it covers most, if not all, storm-related damages, including fires, wind, lightning and flooding.

 According to National Oceanic and Atmospheric Administration (NOAA), hailstorms cause $1 billion in property damage each year.